-Whether it’s your favorite band’s avatar or your best friend’s new profile pic, the duotone effect is everywhere.
+Whether it’s your favourite band’s avatar or your best friend’s new profile pic, the duotone effect is everywhere.
 Thankfully, it doesn’t take a full studio to create—all you need is your creativity.
-Learn how graphic artist Erica Larson uses Adobe Photoshop to add color gradients to her images, creating a duotone look.
+Learn how graphic artist Erica Larson uses Adobe Photoshop to add colour gradients to her images, creating a duotone look.

 Erica Larson dreams up inspired designs every day as an Associate Creative Director on the Adobe Studio team.
 She makes stuff that makes others want to make stuff.